dcos/demos/README.md

 Got any questions?
 Please reach out to Jörg Schad on the [DC/OS Community Slack](http://chat.dcos.io) (@joerg.mesosphere) or via mail ([joerg@dcos.io](mailto:joerg@dcos.io)).

+##<span style="color:red">WARNING: Demos may make use of features only available in certain versions of DC/OS.
+Please ensure that the demo has been tested with your version of DC/OS.</span>

 ## DC/OS 1.8

 Currently, the following demos are available: